seba76/virtualbox4dsm/README.md

 ## Requirements
 - This package will work only on Intel boxes.
 - You need to have enough memory.
-- Other virtualization applications have to be un-installed.
-If not you can lose access to your box.
+- Other virtualization applications have to be un-installed, otherwise you can lose access to your box.
 - Control Panel -> Network -> Network Interface -> Manage -> Open vSwitch Settings -> Enable Open vSwitch
 	- must be unchecked.